Forgettable Federated Linear Learning with Certified Data Unlearning: Pipeline

-where $\Delta \vw = \argmin_{\vv}\tilde{\gF}(\vv; \gD_{s},\gD_{c})$ and
+where $\Delta \vw = \argmin_{\vv}\tilde{\gF}(\vv)$ and

-The proposed approximation offers several advantages, primarily stemming from the fact that the Hessian relies solely on the server training dataset.
-Consequently, the removal process outlined in~\eqref{eq:forgetting_surrogate} necessitates the coordination between the server and the client alone, rendering the involvement of other clients in the system unnecessary during the forgetting phase.
-This characteristic aligns with real-world applications, enhancing the feasibility and practicality of our approach.
-The proposed federated unlearning algorithm is given in Algorithm~\ref{alg:forgetting}.
+We further use the computational trick in~\cite{mu2020gradients} to efficiently compute the Jacobian-Vector product $\nabla_{w}\vf(\vx;\vw_*^p)\vv$ with a single forward pass.
+The proposed approximation offers several advantages, originating mainly from the fact that the objective $\tilde{\gF}(\vv)$ now relies solely on $D_{p}$.
+Consequently, the unlearning process described in~\eqref{eq:forgetting_surrogate} only requires the server and does not need the involvement of any clients in the system.
+This characteristic aligns with real-world applications, which improves the feasibility and practicality of our approach.
+Moreover, the \remove{} can also be applied for FMs with linear probing without any additional cost, similar to the reasons for \train{} with FMs.
+The proposed FU algorithm, termed \remove{}, is given in Algorithm~\ref{alg:forgetting}.